AY2122S1-CS2103T-F13-2/tp/docs/UserGuide.md

 ## 6. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file NurseyBook creates with the file, with the file that contains the data of your previous NurseyBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file NurseyBook creates, with the file that contains the data of your previous NurseyBook home folder.

 **Q**: How do I save my data?<br>